Estadio La Corregidora, Querétaro, 13.06.1986

 – / J. Olsen pen 43., Eriksen 62.

-Sepp Piontek’s Denmark side had taken Mexico by storm; after a workmanlike 1-0 win against the Scots in their opening game, “Danish dynamite” had truly exploded in their next game against Uruguay, which saw the South Americans torn to shreds in what was a stunning display of skill and close control.
+Sepp Piontek’s Denmark side had taken Mexico by storm; after a workmanlike 1-0 win against Scotland in their opening game, “Danish dynamite” had truly exploded in their next game against Uruguay, which would see the South Americans torn to shreds in what was a stunning display of skill and close control.
 The Danes had racked up the goals in a 6-1 win, which had more or less booked their place in the second phase with two wins out of two.